Nephritis

 - Animals with chronic kidney damage may suffer from ill-thrift, pale gums, increased urination and sporadic deaths.

 - Significant damage leads to decreased production, growth and/or death.
+Affected animals are often unresponsive to treatment.

 Diagnosis